 Realize that not all internships are the same.
 While any internship can prepare you with experience in clinical nutrition, food service management, and community nutrition, some have a more specialized curriculum.
 Therefore, it’s important to consider the following factors before applying to your dietetic internship of choice:

 - Consider the cost.
-Most intern positions are unpaid and may incur financial stipulates like daily transportation fees.
+Most intern positions are unpaid and may incur financial stipulations like daily transportation fees.
 To help, look for in-state programs or schools that offer tuition waivers such as the ability to hold the position of a Teacher’s Assistant.

 Can I dance in college while studying dietetics?